 <head>Deliverables</head>

 <p>The main deliverable will be a set of XSLT programs that convert a chain of one or more ODDs into RELAX NG and Schematron.
-Ancillary deliverables will be a driver or glue program for an end user to run, a schema with which to test the input document(s), a schema with which to test the intermediate document(s) (although they may be hidden from users unless they request them), and documentation of the entire system.
+Ancillary deliverables will be a driver or glue program for an end user to run, a schema against which to test an input document, a schema against which to test an intermediate document (although intermediate documents may be hidden from users unless they request them), and documentation of the entire system.
 Each of these will, of course, be FLOSS, probably under the same license as other TEI software.</p>

 <p>The main programs will be written in XSLT 3 (using XPath 3.1) without any extended functionality.
 Even if and when XSLT 4 is available, we plan to stick with XSLT 3.
 These programs should run in any standard XML-friendly environment, including the GNU/Linux command line and oXygen.
 We make use of oXygen, and the end product should run easily in oXygen, but nothing should <hi rend="italic">require</hi> oXygen.</p>